• It’s a Cookbook

 Tonics

-With all the stress so many of us have with packed schedules, deadlines, work and family responsibilities, and more, we could all use a little pick-me-up sometimes.
-Coffee and alcohol come to mind, but both have serious drawbacks that can affect mood, energy and mental acuity.
+With all the stress we juggle—packed schedules, deadlines, work, family responsibilities, and everything in between—we could all use a little pick-me-up sometimes.
+It’s easy to reach for coffee or even a glass of wine, but both come with drawbacks that can mess with mood, energy, and mental clarity.

 HERBS

-Lemongrass – Supports the immune system, detoxifies, reduces cholesterol, aids digestion, and helps reduce headaches.
+Supports the immune system, detoxifies, reduces cholesterol, aids digestion, and helps reduce headaches.
+See our Honey Lemon Grass Tea recipe.

 SPICES